Differentially Private Decentralized Optimization with Relay Communication: Introduction

+Compared to existing differentially private optimization algorithms \cite{Zhang2017,Huang2020,Zhang2018_1,Zhang2018}, we argue that DP-RECAL exhibits superior privacy-preserving performance and communication complexity.
+Besides, DP-RECAL adopts uncoordinated network-independent stepsizes and the private convergence stepsize condition of each agent is $\alpha_i\in(0,\frac{2}{L_i+1})$, which implies that the stepsizes can be decided locally by agents.
+In terms of its convergence analysis, we employ a new analytical technique to prove the convergence of DP-RECAL for general convex problems and establish a linear convergence rate under the metric subregularity.

-The rest of our paper is organized as follows.
-Section \ref{Problem Formulation} introduces the optimization problem considered in this paper and generalizes the realistic attack model.
-Then, we describe the concept of LCI through the properties of differential privacy and the motivation for constructing DP-RECAL.
+\emph{Organization:} The rest of our paper is organized as follows.
+Section \ref{Problem Formulation} introduces the optimization problem and generalizes the threat model.
+Then, we describe the concept of PLF through differential privacy theory and the motivation for constructing DP-RECAL.
 Section \ref{DP-RECAL} presents DP-RECAL in detail and make sufficient contrasts with related works.
-Then, the convergence analysis of DP-RECAL under general convexity and the establishment of its linear convergence rate under metric subregularity are investigated respectively in Section \ref{Convergence analysis}.
-Section \ref{Privacy Analysis} studies the privacy performance of the proposed algorithm.
-Moreover, Section \ref{Communication and privacy budget} compares the performance of RECAL with other related algorithms by listing the computational complexity, communication complexity and LCI in the least squares problem.
-Finally, two numerical experiments on real-world datasets are implemented in Section \ref{Performance evaluation} and conclusions are given in Section \ref{Conclusion}.
+Section \ref{Convergence analysis} establishes the convergence analysis of DP-RECAL under general convexity and its linear convergence rate under metric subregularity, respectively.
+Section \ref{Privacy Analysis} studies the privacy performance of DP-RECAL.
+Moreover, Section \ref{Communication and privacy budget} compares the performance of RECAL with other related algorithms by listing the computational complexity, communication complexity and PLF in the least squares problem.
+Finally, Section \ref{Performance evaluation} implements two numerical experiments on real-world datasets and Section \ref{Conclusion} concludes this paper.